Pelvic transabdominal ultrasound

 A pelvic transabdominal ultrasound is performed in pregnancy to check foetal development.

-It may also be used to look for causes of a woman's pelvic pain, abnormal vaginal bleeding and menstrual problems or to check for problems with the ovaries or womb, such as fibroids.
+It may also be used to investigate causes of a woman's pelvic pain, abnormal vaginal bleeding and menstrual problems or to check for problems with the ovaries or womb, such as fibroids.

 It may also help in finding causes of infertility, including damaged fallopian tubes or endometriosis.